MXD-K1/py-stardew_valley/README.md

 ## Version
 **Current Version**: 1.0.2
-(*This version reflects the initial release of the learning project.*)
 *When the game reach version 1.1.0, it will be ready for playing!*.

 ## What's New: